zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/concepts/prompt-engineering.md

 You can instruct the model to format the output in a specific way.
 For example:

 * tell the model to specify its reasoning steps, or just give the answer
-* give examples of the output style you want, for example a JSON structure, if you want to use a structured response to generate data or get structured information about intermediate steps taken, or decisions made, in coming up with a final response to a prompt.
+* give examples of the output style you want, for example, a JSON structure, if you want to use a structured response to generate data or get structured information about intermediate steps taken, or decisions made, in coming up with a final response to a prompt.
-* request that responses are in a particular tone of voice, target a specific audience, or have a specified content length
+* request that responses be in a particular tone of voice, target a specific audience, or have a specified content length
 * request the use (or not) of Markdown formatting
 * ask the model to skip or include a preamble